Executive Advisory

 04

-A phased transformation plan covering 12–24 months: what to pilot first, what to scale, what to defer.
-Includes technology stack recommendations, vendor evaluation criteria, talent requirements, governance framework, and risk mitigation.
-Each phase has clear milestones and decision gates.
+A phased AI transformation plan covering 12–24 months: what to pilot first, what to scale, what to defer.
+Includes technology stack recommendations, vendor evaluation criteria, talent requirements, AI governance framework, and risk mitigation.
+Each phase has clear milestones and decision gates — sequenced as an AI innovation roadmap your board can authorize and your teams can execute.

 05